DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 Default help module is also transient, allowing it to take advantage of more advanced DI usages.

+If you need to implement a custom help formatter, see [Custom Help Formatter](xref:commands_help_formatter)

 ### Custom command handlers
 You can now disabe the built-in command handler, and create your own.
 For more information, see [Custom Command Handlers](xref:commands_custom_handler).